mashalt07/mashalt07/README.md

 - Build and maintain automation pipelines
 - Be part of a team that values learning and collaboration

-💡 Open to junior/mid-level or re-entry roles, or contract work.
+💡 Open to mid-level or re-entry roles, or contract work.

 ---